October 2019: "Social Media Marketing"

 Your business plan should include a section describes how you intend to get your product to customers and how you’ll measure the effectiveness of those methods.
 For example, once you figure out where you’ll be selling your product, such as online, at a retail outlet, door-to-door, etc. determine the type of sales activities you’ll need and how you’ll implement them.

 In terms of distribution, think about how you’ll actually get the product or service into the hands of the customer.
 Ultimately, you’ll want to sell your product or service in as many ways that make sense for your business: online, at a retail outlet, via house parties or mail order, or through other companies.
 Initially, however, focus on selling through just one of these channels so you can build your business before comfortably extending to others.

 May 2019: "Set up a website"

 Your website doesn’t need to be fancy, but make sure it professionally reflects your business and contains the information customers generally need to know, such as how to contact you, business hours, a menu of services (or menu for a restaurant), etc. There are a variety of services that will help you create a simple but professional looking site; if your needs are more extensive, you may need to hire someone to create it for you.

+While you’re at it, don’t slap up pages that say “under construction” or “coming soon.”
+Even if your site is a single page, make it look professional.
+You can always add more pages later.
+You don’t get a second chance to make a good first impression—even in business.
 A few businesses get away with not having a website, and instead, use a Facebook business page or even an Instagram account.
 Think carefully about adopting this strategy, however.
 Almost anyone can access a website, but not everyone is a Facebook or Instagram user.
 And when you rely on a third-party platform, you lose some control over your prospects’ and customers’ experiences.